Frequently Asked Questions

 How is it decided who will receive a Premium or Regular Resident Permit and who will receive a Remote Lot Resident Permit?

-During the first few weeks of July, all of the students who have a contract with Residence Life to live in a residence hall the next school year will be sent information in the mail (or potentially by email) about obtaining a Resident Parking Permit.
-Each student who would like a permit is required to return the permit card by July 31 to be included in the lottery.
-The cards that are returned by the deadline date are sorted by the number of credits the student has already completed.
+During the first few weeks of July, all of the students who have a contract with Residence Life to live in a residence hall the next school year will be sent information in the mail or by email about applying for a Resident Parking Permit.
+Each student who would like a permit is required to return the permit card or complete the online form by July 31 to be included in the lottery.
+The requests that are received by the deadline date are sorted by the number of credits the student has already completed.
 Then Premium and Regular Resident Permits are assigned to the Graduate students and Seniors, then Juniors, then Sophomores, then Freshmen.
 The first class that we don’t have enough Regular Resident Permits to give to EVERYONE in that class then goes into the lottery.
 The remaining Regular Resident Permits are given out by lottery.
 The rest of the students are assigned a Remote Lot Resident Permit, as long as there are enough permits available.

 Is it true I can park on campus during the weekends for free, without a permit, and not receive a parking ticket?

 YES, as long as you are parked in a legal space, you may park in any University lot between 4:30 p.m.
 Friday until 6 a.m.
 Monday without a valid permit or paying the parking meter.
 However, do not park in fire lanes or reserved spaces.
 Please be aware that enforcement will resume promptly at 6 a.m. on Monday morning.